Ceremonies of ancient Greece: Funeral rites

 A terracotta plaque depicting the dead body being displayed, surrounded by family with women tearing out their hair in mourning.

 Prior to a person’s death, they would make arrangements for the care of their families and property, to say their final farewells and to pray.
 After the person had died, the body was washed and anointed with oil and often a wreath would be put around the deceased person’s neck.
 Then, coins would be put on the person’s eyes, it was believed that this would allow the individual to pay Charon, the ferryman of the dead, to transport them across the river Styx into the afterlife.
 In some cases, an amulet would be put on the mouth instead, while in some mystery cults, they would use a golden ornament, sometimes known as a ‘passport of the dead,’ which carried important information for helping the deceased to find their way around in the underworld.

 The following day, the body was laid out for display.
 At this time, close female relatives of the deceased would lead the mourning by wailing loudly, hitting themselves and ripping their clothes and hair.
 Early the following day, usually before sunrise, the body would be led in a procession to where it would be laid to rest.
 And at this point, mourners would cut off a piece of their hair and offer it alongside libations to the deceased.
 Sometimes blood offerings were made also.
 Prayers were an important part of the burial process following the offerings.
 After the burial itself, the deceased person’s property would be cleansed with spiced saltwater, usually by their closest kinswomen and a feast would take place to honor all of the participants of the burial.
 And even after a person had been buried, it was important to continue to offer libations and cuttings of hair, as well as to regularly celebrate both recently deceased ancestors and the whole host of the dead at major ceremonies like the Genesia.

 However, funeral rites did vary both throughout the history of Ancient Greece as well as between the different city-states.
 For example, cremation was a common practice within the city-state of Athens.

+Plutarch wrote that among the Argives, when someone lost a relative or close companion, it was customary to sacrifice to Apollo at the end of the mourning period and to Hermes thirty days later.
+He explained that they believed the earth received the bodies of the dead, while Hermes received their souls.
+During the sacrifice to Apollo, the mourners gave barley to Apollo's temple servant, took the meat of the sacrificial animal, extinguished the household fire because it had been polluted by death, kindled a new fire, and cooked the meat over it.
+This meal was called the ἔγκνισμα (engknisma).